HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   without ruining everyone's view.
   Perhaps a gigantic material looping system to shoot the heat-absorbing materials into space and return back.
-  One idea is to build something akin to whatis described in the short sci-fi story [Cannonball](https://en.wikipedia.org/wiki/Cannonball_(short_story)) by Liu CiXin: (**Spoilers**) building *a giant Earth tunnel going from the South Pole to the North Pole*, and then you can just drop materials
+  One idea is to build something akin to what is described in the short sci-fi story [Cannonball](https://en.wikipedia.org/wiki/Cannonball_(short_story)) by Liu CiXin: (**Spoilers**) building *a giant Earth tunnel going from the South Pole to the North Pole*, and then you can just drop materials